googlearchive/appengine-php-wordpress-starter-project/README.md

 Now, with App Engine running locally, visit `http://localhost:8080/wp-admin/install.php` in your browser and run the setup process, changing the port number from 8080 if you aren't using the default.
-Or, to install directly from the root URL, you will need to define the following in your `wp-config.php`:
+Or, to install directly from the local root URL, define `WP_SITEURL` in your `wp-config.php`, e.g.:

     define( 'WP_SITEURL', 'http://localhost:8080/');